thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 states-2:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-2-pe.png
-        title: 'To add a new state, you need to click the “+” button in the right upper of the manage dashboard states window.'
+        title: 'To add a new state, you need to click the “+” button in the right upper of the manage dashboard states window;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-4-pe.png
         title: 'Enter a state name, State ID will form automatically according to the name, but you can change it.
-Click "Add".'
+Click "Add";'
     2:
         image: /images/user-guide/dashboards/overview/dashboard-states-5-pe.png
         title: 'After adding states, save all changes;'